 Another U.S. carrier, AT&T has shut down its Email to Text service.
 Discover the alternatives.

 For years, many businesses and IT departments have relied on email to text services to deliver critical alerts, reminders, or automated messages.
-Email to text has offered a quick & simple way to send text messages to a recipient’s phone number using an email client.
+Email to text has offered a quick and simple way to send an sms message or sms text directly to a recipient’s phone number using an email client.

 The method was straightforward: send an email to a mobile carrier’s SMS gateway address (e.g., 1234567890@vtext.com for Verizon) and the recipient’s carrier would convert that email into an SMS and deliver it.
 No need for additional infrastructure.
 It just worked.